Are You An Abused Man? Three Questions

 Women-centric domestic violence groups and Dr Phil would like our society to believe that only men can abuse and only women can be victims.
-However, just because they want this to be the truth doesn’t make it so.
+They are lying to you.
 In fact, individuals who perpetuate this lie are abusers themselves.
 Why?
-Because not only are they denying help to millions of men who are suffering everyday, they’re denying the existence of their suffering.
+Because not only are they denying help to millions of men and their children who are suffering everyday, they’re denying the existence of their suffering.

 Men in Denial about Being Abuse Victims